Apply for a Grant

 Affirmative Action considerations are among the criteria used in all funding decisions.

-Below are the Fund for Santa Barbara Application Packets for the Fall 2013 Grant Cycle in English and Spanish:
+Below are the Fund for Santa Barbara Application Packets for the Spring 2014 Grant Cycle in English and Spanish:

 For your convenience, the following links will take you to MS Word versions of the application.
 These versions may be downloaded and completed on your computer, but signed hard copies must be submitted by the deadline: